Singer Randy Travis reaches plea deal in assault case -TV

 Attempts to contact Travis' attorney on Saturday were unsuccessful.

-The 53-year-old singer still faces charges of driving while intoxicated in an August 7 incident near his hometown of Tioga, about 60 miles north of Dallas.
+The 53-year-old singer still faces charges of driving while intoxicated in an Aug.
+7 incident near his hometown of Tioga, about 60 miles (96 km) north of Dallas.